-From the great outdoors of the West Texas desert to cultural destinations like San Antonio, Texas has a variety of spring break destinations for every type of traveler.
+Enjoy the great outdoors of the West Texas desert.
+Marvel at the cultural sites in San Antonio, Texas.
+The Lone Star State has a variety of spring break destinations for every type of traveler.

-Many people from the north travel to Texas every spring to escape the snow and catch some sunshine.
+Many families from the Northern USA travel to Texas every spring to escape the snow and catch some sunshine.

 South Padre Island